Marcus Ebdon

-Marcus Ebdon (born 17 October 1970) is a Welsh former professional footballer and currently the manager of Spalding United.
+Marcus Ebdon (born 17 October 1970) is a Welsh former professional footballer and manager.

 Playing career

 Born in Pontypool, Wales, Ebdon started his football career as a trainee and then professional with Everton.
 He spent six years there before moving to Peterborough United in July 1991.
 During his time with The Posh, Marcus made 147 appearances and scored 15 goals for the club.

 March 1997 seen Ebdon move from Peterborough United to Chesterfield, where he was subject of a £100,000 price tag.
 Ebdon made a total of 192 appearances and scored 13 goals between 1997 and 2003 for club, before moving to Leyton Orient in August 2003.